 Meccano Meccanoid G15

 • The Meccanoid G15 is 2 feet tall and the G15 KS is 4ft tall.
 They feature an easy programming option called "LIM" - Learned Intelligent Movement, where you program movements and sounds and play it back with a push of a button

 • Record and playback animations, process voice recognition, and communicate with smart devices through Bluetooth®

 • With a brand new free app, Meccanoid G15 and G15 KS can be programmed via Motion Capture, where the robots will mimic your moves

-And now we have one, Andy (our Android), a G15 KS, which much to the amusement of our grandchildren, who like to watch him dance or get him to tell them some jokes.
+And now we have one, Andy (our Android), a G15 KS, which amuses our grandchildren, who like to watch him dance or get him to tell them some jokes.

 You can see more about the Meccanoids, including the latest models on The official Meccano website.